Julia Gardiner Tyler: Later life and death

-In 1865, Tyler's brother David sued to prevent her from inheriting the bulk of their mother's estate valued at $180,000, charging that she had exerted "undue influences" on their mother to execute a will despite her "mental incapacity".
-The court supported his claim on August 25 and refused to accept the will.
-After two appeals, David Gardiner won the case in 1867.
-David then asked the courts to partition the estate as if no will existed.
-Tyler asked for a jury trial on the issue, and the jury declined to consider the contested will as an argument in her favor.
-Tyler was also involved in a separate legal battle to regain her summerhouse Villa Margaret, which she would eventually win back in 1869.
+Tyler's mother died in October 1864, writing a new will while she was on her deathbed.
+Tyler's brother challenged the will, arguing that Tyler had exerted "undue influence" over their mother.
+The dispute was resolved in 1868, when she was granted the Gardiner-Tyler House in Staten Island and three-eighths of the family's property in New York City.
+She moved into the Gardiner-Tyler House and lived there until 1874.
+Tyler was also involved in a separate legal battle to regain her summerhouse Villa Margaret, which she eventually won back in 1869.
 After trying to sell it to President Ulysses S. Grant, she was forced to sell Villa Margaret at a loss.
-She resided at the Gardiner-Tyler House from 1868 to 1874.

-Tyler resumed her socialite status in Washington in the 1870s as the stigma of her Confederate sympathies subsided.
-She would sometimes tend to White House events, supporting first lady Julia Grant as hostess.
+Tyler resumed her social life in Washington in the 1870s as the stigma of her Confederate sympathies subsided.
+She sometimes attended White House events, supporting first lady Julia Grant as hostess.
 In 1870, Tyler donated a portrait of herself to the White House, starting the first ladies portrait collection.
 In 1872, Tyler moved to Georgetown.
-She and her daughter Pearl both converted to Roman Catholicism and were conditionally baptized in May 1872.
-The depression that followed the Panic of 1873 depleted her finances, forcing her to move back to Sherwood Forest Plantation and to sell all of her other properties.
+Seeking meaning later in life, she and her daughter Pearl converted from the Tyler family's Episcopalianism to Roman Catholicism in 1872.
+The economic depression that followed the Panic of 1873 depleted her finances, forcing her to sell her other properties so she could purchase Sherwood Forest Plantation back from the Bank of Virginia that had come to control it.
 She lobbied Congress for a pension and was granted a monthly allowance in 1880.
 Following the assassination of President James Garfield in 1881, Congress granted an annual pension of $5,000 to widows of former presidents.
-Her residence is listed as Williams Landing in Hamilton County, Tennessee on page 342 of the 'List of Pensioners on the Roll, January 1, 1883' where she is shown as receiving $416.66 per month as a widow.

 In 1882, Tyler moved to Richmond, Virginia.
 Toward the end of her life, she suffered from malaria.
-She made her final visit to Washington in 1887, when she met with first lady Frances Cleveland, to whom she would sometimes provide advise.
-Tyler suffered a stroke in Richmond and died there at the Exchange Hotel on July 10, 1889, aged 69.
-Her husband had died of a stroke 27 years earlier in the same hotel.
+She made her final visit to Washington in 1887, when she met with first lady Frances Cleveland, to whom she would sometimes provide advice.
+Tyler suffered a stroke and died on July 10, 1889, while she was staying at the Exchange Hotel—the same hotel where her husband had died of a stroke 27 years before.
 She was buried next to him at Hollywood Cemetery in Richmond.
-She had lived the longest post White House life of any first lady, living another 44 years after leaving the White House.
-She would hold this record until it was overtaken by Frances Cleveland.
-Her funeral was held in Richmond at St. Peter's Cathedral on July 12, 1889, and was attended by Governor Fitzhugh Lee and Mayor James Taylor Ellyson, with the absolution performed by Bishop Augustine Van de Vyver.
+Tyler had lived the longest post-White House life of any first lady, living another 44 years after leaving the White House.
+She held this record until it was overtaken by Frances Cleveland.